osandov/drgn/docs/api_reference.rst

         Get the stack trace for the given thread in the program.

-        Note that this currently doesn't verify that the thread is inactive.
-If the thread is running, the returned stack trace will not be accurate.

         This is implemented for the Linux kernel (both live and core dumps) as well as userspace core dumps; it is not yet implemented for live userspace processes.